rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 # Buildozer and p4a

 ## Install
 [RTFM](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), really.
-Errors during a Buildozer build are usually a failure to [read the install instructions](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), or an attempt to build an impure Python package.
+Errors during a Buildozer build are usually because the user:

+* Failed to [read the install instructions](https://github.com/kivy/buildozer/blob/master/docs/source/installation.rst), and so failed to install a dependency.

+* Failed to accept the Google License Agreements.

+* Attempted to build an impure Python package.

 Buildozer runs on Linux, Windows users need a Linux virtual machine such as WSL or VirtualBox to run Buildozer.

 Buildozer's behavior can be non-deterministic in any of these cases:

-It is run as root
+* It is run as root

-It is run on an NTFS partition mounted on a Linux system.
+* It is run on an NTFS partition mounted on a Linux system.

-There are Python style trailing comments in the buildozer.spec
+* There are Python style trailing comments in the buildozer.spec

 ## Changing buildozer.spec